Locked down and out: Hard quarantine had effect at the Australian Open

 But did the hard lockdowns affect the tennis of those who endured the extra hardship?

+"Tennis Australia provided us with a bike.
+The last few days I had a treadmill.
+I had weights.
+I was able to train to work out.
+It was a small hotel room, but I was able to do everything that I needed to do to stay as fit as possible.

+"If I started feeling bad for myself or started complaining, I think it would have made the 14 days a lot harder than it was.
+There were a couple of us that were pretty positive and tried to each day be like, 'OK, only five more days and we're out.'"

-The top women were more affected than the world's best men, as 11 of the 12 seeded women were eliminated by the end of the third round, with just 22nd-seeded American Jennifer Brady making it to the second week.
+No. 22 seed Brady aside, the top women were more affected than the world's best men, as 11 of the 12 seeded women were eliminated by the end of the third round.

 Victoria Azarenka (No. 13 seed), Maria Sakkari (20), former winner Angelique Kerber (23) and Alison Riske (24) all lost in the first round, while No. 8 seed Bianca Andreescu and No. 17 seed Elena Rybakina fell in the second round.
 Five more seeded women were ousted in the third round.